 Appropriate cover shall be provided above the inverted siphon based the type of crossing structure.

-Pipes shall be sized such that a Self-Cleansing velocity between 1.1 m/s to 1.3 m/s is achieved in 25 mm storm event (First Flush).
+Pipes shall be sized such that a Self-Cleansing velocity between 1.1 m/s to 1.3 m/s is achieved in a 25 mm storm event (First Flush).
 Where the required velocities cannot be achieved alternate means of flushing shall be incorporated in the design.

 Inverted siphon shall be designed with at least two parallel barrels of same size, each capable of conveying the design flowrate.
 Single barrel inverted siphons are acceptable provided that additional arrangements are incorporated in the design to facilitate inspection, and maintenance.